mytourbook/map25-models/README.md

-# map25-models
-2.5D Map animated models
+See [https://github.com/mytourbook/mytourbook/issues/1434](https://github.com/mytourbook/mytourbook/issues/1434) how to use these 2.5D models